Core Messages

 1. Where we live can negatively impact how well and how long we live.
 Unhealthy, unsafe housing is one reason why.

-2. All %city_village_town% residents, especially kids, deserve access to healthy, safe housing.
+2. All residents, especially kids, deserve access to healthy, safe housing.
 But not everyone has such access.
-Municipal policies are often at the root of these disparities and disproportionately impact communities of color and those with lower incomes.
+Historical municipal policies, such as redlining, are often at the root of these disparities and disproportionately impact communities of color and those with lower incomes.

-3. Unhealthy, unsafe housing is a solvable problem that aligns with other %city_village_town% priorities, including community health and well-being, equity, educational success, economic and workforce development, neighborhood stability, energy efficiency and cost savings [adapt this list to your city, town or village].
+3. Unhealthy, unsafe housing is a solvable problem that aligns with other priorities, including community health and well-being, equity, educational success, economic and workforce development, neighborhood stability, energy efficiency and cost savings [adapt this list to your city, town or village and your audience’s concerns and values].

 5. But to ensure healthy, safe housing for all individuals, families and kids, we urgently need to change municipal policies, programs and practices.
 That’s why we’re asking you to… [insert your specific calls to action].